Hairy Bikers Fish Pie Recipe

 Instructions

-7. Bake for 35 minutes until golden and bubbly.
-Rest for 5 minutes before serving.
+7. Bake for 45 minutes until the top is deep golden and the filling is bubbling.
+Let it rest for 5 minutes before serving.

 Leave a Reply